 (a) Overview--(1) In general.
 This section provides operational rules for calculating the section 199A(a) qualified business income deduction (section 199A deduction) under section 199A of the Internal Revenue Code (Code).
 This section refers to the rules in §§1.199A-2 through 1.199A-6.
 This paragraph (a) provides an overview of this section.
 Paragraph (b) of this section provides definitions that apply for purposes of section 199A and §§1.199A-1 through 1.199A-6.
 Paragraph (c) of this section provides computational rules and examples for individuals whose taxable income does not exceed the threshold amount.
 Paragraph (d) of this section provides computational rules and examples for individuals whose taxable income exceeds the threshold amount.
-Paragraph (d) of this section provides of section 199A-1 through 1.199A-6.
+Paragraph (e) of this section provides special rules for purposes of section 199A and §§1.199A-1 through 1.199A-6.
 This section and §§1.199A-2 through 1.199A-6 do not apply for purposes of calculating the deduction in section 199A(g) for specified agricultural and horticultural cooperatives.